Stability patterns in representation theory: Introduction

 We would now like to take $d=\infty$.
 However, there is a problem: $\bV^{\otimes 2}$ has no invariant (this is similar to the example in \pref{intro:ss}), and so there is no co-contraction.
 Our solution to this problem is to simply discard co-contraction.
 We thus consider the algebra $\cB$ generated by transpositions and contractions, which acts on the space $K=\bigoplus_{n \ge 0} \bV^{\otimes n}$ and commutes with the action of $\bO(\infty)$.
 Given a $\cB$-module $M$, the space $\Hom_{\cB}(M, K)$ is naturally a representation of $\bO(\infty)$.
-We show that this construction defines a contravariant equivalence between the category of finite length $\cB$-modules and $\Rep(\bO)$.
+We show that this construction defines a contravariant equivalence between a certain category of $\cB$-modules and $\Rep(\bO)$.

 Actually, we find it more convenient to state the above result in a different language.
 Define the {\bf downwards Brauer category}, denote $\db$, as follows: \begin{itemize} \item The objects are finite sets. \item A morphism $L \to L'$ consists of a matching $\Gamma$ on $L$ and a bijection $L \setminus V(\Gamma) \to L'$, where $V(\Gamma)$ denotes the set of vertices of $\Gamma$. \end{itemize} The terminology ``downwards'' refers to the fact that morphisms cannot go from smaller sets to larger ones: if $L \to L'$ is a morphism then $\#L' \le \#L$.
 A {\bf representation} of $\db$ is a functor $\db \to \Vec$.
-Representations of $\db$ are the same thing as $\cB$-modules.
+Representations of $\db$ are closely related to $\cB$-modules.
 For instance, the $\cB$-module $K$ corresponds to the functor $\cK$ which attaches to a finite set $L$ the space $\cK_L=\bV^{\otimes L}$; a morphism $L \to L'$ in $\db$ induces a morphism $\cK_L \to \cK_{L'}$ via contractions and permutations.
-We can thus rephrase the equivalence mentioned above as: the category of finite length representations of $\db$ is contravariantly equivalent to $\Rep(\bO)$.
+The equivalence mentioned above can be rephrased in this new language as: the category of finite length representations of $\db$ is contravariantly equivalent to $\Rep(\bO)$.
 We obtain a covariant equivalence by using the {\bf upwards Brauer category} instead.
 This is our combinatorial description of the stable representation theory of the orthogonal group.

 \begin{remark} With the exception of the symmetric group, the combinatorial description of the other categories is very similar to the above.
 For the symmetric group, the category that replaces the downwards Brauer category is the downwards partition category (which relates to partition algebras).
 It is exceptional in that it is not {\bf weakly directed}: the maps do not all go in one direction.
 This greatly complicates the analysis of its representation category. \end{remark}